lnu-ami-projects/rss-cargo-ooa/phase_2/RSSCargo/TestResults/smoke_testing.md

 1. Application was deployed using Docker (`docker-compose up`)
 2. Test scenarios were executed in a predefined sequence
 3. Results were documented immediately after each test case execution
-4. Screenshots were captured for key user interactions

 ### Test Coverage